sysadmin-info/sysadmin.info.pl/content/en/blog/mod_security-rules-for-wordpress.md

 referer: https://example.com/wp-admin/admin.php?page=wp-fail2ban-addons
 ```

 So what happens next?
 Quite simply.
-Take a look at the bold elements.
+Take a look at the id number inside square brackets.
 You are editing a file (if there is no file, create it with touch /etc/httpd/conf.d/whitelist.conf).

 ```
 sudo vi /etc/httpd/conf.d/whitelist.conf